DannySom/Troubleshooting-Network-Issues/README.md

 </p>

 <h1>Network Connectivity</h1>
-This is a quick and simple repository to reference whenever you come across network issues in the real world.
-It will cover the most common issues you may encounter in classrooms, offices, workplaces, etc.
+This is a quick and simple repository to reference whenever you come across network issues in the real world or IT business environment.

 <h2>🌐 Limited Connectivity</h2>